 The Ultimate Cheat Sheet on What To Plant In North Texas

 Trust us.
 We know.
 Planting and gardening here in North Texas can be tough, even for the greenest of thumbs.
-However, do you want your yard to just be a yard, or do you want it to be an extension of your home?
-A place you can enjoy those lovely North Texas summer evenings?
+But your yard can be more than just a yard - it can truly be an extension of the living area of your home if you do it right!

-We recently attended a class hosted by Keep Lewisville Beautiful where someone from Texas A&M's Water University spoke about how to plant and what to plant here in North Texas.
+We've attended classes before taught by employees of Texas A&M's Water University where they've spoken about how to plant and what to plant here in North Texas.
+And we figured you could benefit from the helpful information as well!

-Before we get to the what, here are a couple tips she gave on the how.
+Before we get to the what, here are a couple tips they gave on the how.

 - Read the tag!
 When choosing plants, pay close attention to the hardiness, sizing and spacing.